AmmarLecter/Downloads/README.md

 # Downloads

-the python script was written by [Ammar AL-Rikabi](https://github.com/AmmarLecter) and the shell bash script was written by [Viacheslav Khvorostianyi](https://github.com/V-Khvorostianyi).
+The python script was written by [Ammar AL-Rikabi](https://github.com/AmmarLecter).
+The shell bash script was written by [Viacheslav Khvorostianyi](https://github.com/V-Khvorostianyi).